 This Knitting Baby Sweater page is a continuation of the Baby sweater page where we designed a pattern for a baby sweater.
 Now lets use it for our knitting project.

 First of all, we will simplify its look to make a working sketch which is easy to use.
 I cleaned all extra information and now our pattern is ready for work.
 Here it is.
 A classical pattern for knitting baby sweater.

 Sure it is not the only possible pattern to knit a baby sweater.
 But our goal for today is to understand the idea about knitting a sweater.
-Once you know the principal, it will be easy to figure out how to work with any kind of pattern.
+Once you know the principle, it will be easy to figure out how to work with any kind of pattern.
 No matter whether you are going to knit or to crochet a sweater.

 We are going to knit this pink sweater.
 I don't say that this is "the cutest sweater in the world" to convince you to knit it.
 It is just a regular classically shaped sweater.
 But you know this saying:" Give a man a fish and he will eat it for a day.
 Teach a man to fish and he will eat for the rest of his life."